fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 Looking at the above analysis, the conclusions at the time of writing are

+1. A considerable chunk of memory is used for in-memory copies of some referenced DLLs.
+In practice, this is difficult to avoid, as similar memory is also used even if using memory-mapped DLLs.

-1. Nearly all long-lived memory is related to the TAST nodes of the F# compiler data structure, or the related Abstract IL nodes for .NET asemblies being imported.
+2. Nearly all long-lived memory is related to the TAST nodes of the F# compiler data structure, or the related Abstract IL nodes for .NET asemblies being imported.

-2. The Abstract IL data structures for delayed-readaing of .NET type definitions use memory inefficiently
+3. The Abstract IL data structures for delayed-readaing of .NET type definitions use memory inefficiently

-3. The Abstract IL data structures for delayed-readaing of .NET attributes use memory relatively inefficiently
+4. The Abstract IL data structures for delayed-readaing of .NET attributes use memory relatively inefficiently

-4. There is a considerable "long tail" of memory usage when categorized by type
+5. There is a considerable "long tail" of memory usage when categorized by type

 An alternative way to look at the data is at which F# types are being used inefficiently in long-stored objects.
 For example: